innoave/soda/README.md

 ## The Soda

-+ `l10n` : a typesafe localization API - no boilerplate, no magic
+- `soda-l10n` : a typesafe localization API - no boilerplate, no magic
-+ `logging` : a logging API - Scala wrapper API for SLF4J
+- `soda-logging` : a logging API - Scala wrapper API for SLF4J